MaloLM/MaloLM/README.md

 ## About Me

-<p style="font-size: 1.5em;"> I'm a junior computing engineer from Brittany,
+<p style="font-size: 1.5em;"> I'm a data science engineer from Brittany,
 France.
 I'm motivated by bringing value to the world through innovative and disruptive technology.
 I consider myself a creative force and relish the